TheRunningRad1313/Remake-of-Flappy-Bird/README.md

 # Remake-of-Flappy-Bird
-This is the Remake of Flappy Bird Game by TheProgrammingRad.
+Hi Everyone, In this repository you can get the remake of Flappy Bird made by TheProgrammingRad.